roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      .git/info/attributes
      ```

-     (create it if it doesn't exist), and add the following contents
+     (create it if it doesn't exist), and add the following contents:
-     (with the leading whitespace removed):

      ```
      *.efi     -diff